dcpedit/redherring/firmware/README.md

 <img src="https://user-images.githubusercontent.com/800930/159964447-baf44270-d5fb-4b8e-aaa3-c2c775221c04.jpg" width="300">

 Wire your ISP programmer up to the PCB header using the diagram below.
+Then connect your computer to the ISP programmer.
+The PCB should NOT be connected directly to your computer.

 ![redherring-isp-pins](https://user-images.githubusercontent.com/800930/159964496-9e8c598b-5344-4687-b6e2-8b20bfc25552.jpg)